Tommy Banks (chef)

-Tommy Banks (born 1989) is a British Michelin Star head chef.
-He owns Michelin-starred The Black Swan at Oldstead, Roots in York, and the premium food box business Made In Oldstead.
+Tommy Banks (born 3 June 1989) is a British Michelin Star head chef.
+He owns Michelin-starred The Black Swan at Oldstead, Roots in York, The Abbey Inn at Byland and the premium food box business Made In Oldstead.

 Early life

 Banks was born and raised in the small North Yorkshire village of Oldstead.
 He grew up there with his older brother, James, and parents, Tom and Anne Banks.

 Banks comes from a farming background, with the Banks family farming in and around Oldstead for five generations.
 The Banks family also ran a B&B from their family home before buying their local pub, The Black Swan, in 2006.

 Cooking and the hospitality industry was never at the forefront of Bank's mind when he was younger.
 His ambition was to play cricket professionally, leaving school during his A-Levels to play the sport six days a week, alongside working in his parents' pub.
 Unfortunately, when he was 18 years old, Banks developed ulcerative colitis.
 He underwent three major operations and was subsequently bedridden for 18 months.
 It was during this time that he began reading a lot of cookbooks and watching cookery programmes, giving him a newfound passion for food, and returning to work more determined and grounded.